Dental Implants Post Op Instructions

 SMOKING & ALCOHOL:

 Smoking should be avoided.
 However, if it is not possible to quit smoking completely, try to severely limit your smoking during the first two weeks.
 Alcoholic beverages should also be avoided for this time period.
 Excessive smoking and alcohol consumption will affect healing.
+Smoking DOES increase the failure rate of implants.

 Commercial mouthwashes or other disinfectants should be avoided during the first two weeks.
 To clean surgical areas, you may rinse your mouth with Peridex Mouth Rinse three times a day after each meal.
 Vigorous rinsing should be avoided.
 For areas unaffected by the surgical procedure, you should continue you normal hygiene, which would include brushing and flossing.